nagacoder/rest-api/README.md

-# Simple CRUD applicatin with Golang
+# Simple CRUD application with Golang
 Hello this is a simple project crud application what i learn so far with golang ^_^

 ### Installation
-Make sure golang already installed in your computer Install the dependencies and devDependencies and start the server.
+Make sure golang already installed in your computer, Install the dependencies and devDependencies and start the server.

 ```sh